- Visiting Us

 Fuchsias are particularly good for that semi-shaded site giving a long display of colour.

-And best of all, our Fuchsia are home grown here on our nursery in St Albans.
+And best of all, our Fuchsia are home grown here on our nursery in St. Albans, all 11,000 of them!

 Some varieties of Fuchsias are more upright in their growth habit so are ideal for the centre of baskets and containers, whereas the trailing varieties are more suited for planting around the sides.
 The plants are available from our seasonal bedding greenhouse starting at the end of March and continuing throughout the summer with larger plants ideal for adding spot colour in a garden border.